openethereum/pwasm-tutorial/README.md

 ```

 ## Deploy
-Starting from version 1.8 Parity includes support for running Wasm contracts.
-Wasm support isn't enabled by default and needs to be specified in the "chainspec" file.
+Starting from version **1.9.4** Parity includes support for running Wasm contracts.
+Wasm support isn't enabled by default and needs to be specified in the "chainspec" file. `wasmActivationTransition` param sets a block number Wasm support should be activated.
 This is a sample "development chain" spec with Wasm enabled (based on https://paritytech.github.io/wiki/Private-development-chain):

 [Source](https://github.com/paritytech/pwasm-tutorial/tree/master/wasm-dev-chain.json)
 ```